 |Position:||Co-Defensive Coordinator / Defensive Ends|

-• Clemson has finished in the top 25 all of his five years as an assistant coach, including a No. 2 final ranking in 2015 after helping the Tigers to the National Championship Game.
+• Clemson finished in the top 25 and won 10+ games all of his six years as an assistant coach, including a No. 1 final ranking in 2016 after the Tigers beat Alabama 35-31 in the National Championship Game.

-• Named one of the top-10 recruiters in the ACC in 2013 by Rivals.com.
+• Named one of the top-10 recruiters in the ACC in 2013 by Rivals.

 • His defensive ends were a big reason Clemson led the nation in tackles for loss (122) in 2013.